Nishakumari-2004/VidSeek-Semantic-Video-Search-Engine/README.md

    ```
    `boto3.client()` picks these up automatically with no code changes needed.
 For local development, a git-ignored `.env` file with `python-dotenv` also works well.

-3. **Set your data source** — update `Config.BUCKET` and `Config.KEY_FEATURES` to point at your own S3 bucket and metadata file.

-4. **Run the notebook** in Jupyter or Google Colab, and call `hybrid_search_and_preview(your_queries, assets)` with your own list of natural-language queries.

-## Security Note

-This project reads from a private S3 bucket and calls Amazon Bedrock, both of which require credentials. **Never commit AWS keys, API tokens, or `.env` files to version control.** Use environment variables, a secrets manager, or IAM roles instead, and add any local credential files to `.gitignore`.

 ## Acknowledgments

 Built for the Motive AI Hackathon (Problem 2: Video Indexing & Search).